Kpalcoder/Kpalcoder/README.md

 - 🔭 I’m currently working on **Graph neural network**

+- 💊 I have worked on Drug approval prediction **Likelihood of Approval**

-- 🌱 I have worked on Prompt Engineering **Patent type classification**
+- 📃 I have worked on Prompt Engineering **Patent type classification**

 - 👯 I Have worked on Topic modeling using google BERT **Topic Modeling**